-As DHCS and the counties develop the initial reports, they will document any data gaps that are identified to assist with defining the needs for expanded data collection efforts.
+As DHCS and the counties develop the initial reports, data gaps that are identified will be documented to assist with defining the needs for expanded data collection efforts.
 DHCS and the stakeholders have already determined that it is critical to measure treatment progress; therefore, the Measures Task Force is reviewing a variety of options for evaluating children/youth functioning.
-The difficulties associated with this expanded data collection effort cannot be underestimated, as counties use different systems to capture mental health data, and counties capture the information with different tools and at different times.
-Collecting new data will impact people, systems, processes and existing reports, which may need to be modified.
-Collection of the expanded data will be specified for the counties and a long-term process of testing the data and modified reports will occur during fiscal year 2015-2016.
-These more comprehensive reports will be made available beginning in the summer of 2016.
+There are complex analyses that are necessary to determine what should be included in the expanded data collection effort since counties use different systems to capture mental health data, and counties capture the information with different tools and at different times.
+Collecting new data will impact people, systems, processes, and existing reports, which may need to be modified.
+Collection of the expanded data will be specified for the counties and a long-term process of testing the data and modified reports is planned to occur during fiscal year 2015-2016.
+These comprehensive reports will be made available beginning in the summer of 2016.

 Using the data to support decision-making will begin as soon as the initial reports are developed.
-Building on quality assurance processes, mental health plan (MHP) contracts, and county programs that exist today, DHCS will establish a quality improvement process in consultation with stakeholders that focuses on improving data quality, improved practices and providing technical assistance.
-Quality improvement activities will begin in the spring of 2014 and the Quality Improvement Plans will be developed by the summer of 2015.
-Ensuring that services are provided appropriately and in the most cost-effective manner are primary goals.
+Building on quality assurance processes and county programs that exist today, DHCS, in consultation with stakeholders, will establish a quality improvement process that focuses on improving data quality and identifies strengths and opportunities for improving practice across the performance outcome domains of mental health services.
+Primary quality improvement goals include ensuring that services are provided appropriately and in the most cost-effective manner.
+Quality improvement activities will begin in the spring of 2014, and the Quality Improvement Plans will be developed by the summer of 2015.

-&lt;sup>2 The timeline from the System Plan is included in Appendix B, Timeline to Build the Performance Outcomes System.
+2 The timeline from the System Plan is included in Appendix B, Timeline to Build the Performance Outcomes System.

-As with most system implementations, the Performance and Outcomes System faces a multiple barriers and risks.
-The quality of the data received by DHCS has a direct impact on the quality of the reports and system capabilities directly impact reporting capabilities.
-Also, there are likely to be instances when competing stakeholder opinions and perspectives may make it difficult to achieve consensus and manage scope.
+As with most system implementations, the Performance Outcomes System faces multiple barriers and risks.
+The quality of the data received by DHCS from the counties has a direct impact on the quality of the reports and system capabilities directly impact reporting capabilities.
+Both the State and the county resources will continue to be evaluated.

+There are likely to be instances when competing stakeholder opinions and perspectives may make it difficult to achieve consensus and manage scope.
 DHCS plans to build project management structures into the Protocol that address these issues.
 These mitigation efforts go hand-in-hand with managing resistance to change through openness, communication, and well-defined processes.

-This System Implementation Plan provides a description of the steps to move forward.
 Through continued collaboration with partners, stakeholders, and subject matter experts, DHCS will begin drafting the Protocol and continue its system and data assessment work.
 In October 2014 and January 2015, respectively, DHCS will follow up on the implementation progress by submitting to the Legislature an updated System Plan and Implementation Plan for the Continuum of Care, which will also describe how children and youth mental health screening and referral performance outcomes information will be incorporated into the system.